brash99/JAMLIB/README.md

 ## About

-The repository contains a collection codes/scripts (fortran, python, mathematica) along with interpolation tables for the collinear parton distributions in the nucleon as well as the collinear parton to hadron fragmentation functions.
+The repository contains a collection codes/scripts (in fortran, python, mathematica) along with interpolation tables for the collinear parton distributions in the nucleon as well as the collinear parton to hadron fragmentation functions.